huaweicloud/terraform-provider-huaweicloud/docs/resources/elb_loadbalancer.md

 * `ipv6_eip` - The ipv6 eip address of the Load Balancer.
 * `ipv6_eip_id` - The ipv6 eip id of the Load Balancer.
 * `ipv6_address` - The ipv6 address of the Load Balancer.

+* `charge_mode` - Indicates the billing mode.
+The value can be one of the following:
+  + **flavor**: Billed by the specifications you will select.
+  + **lcu**: Billed by LCU usage.

+* `guaranteed` - Indicates whether the load balancer is a dedicated load balancer.
+  The value can be one of the following:
+  + **false**: The load balancer is a shared load balancer.
+  + **true**: The load balancer is a dedicated load balancer.

+* `created_at` - Indicates the time when the load balancer was created, in RFC3339 format.

+* `updated_at` - Indicates the time when the load balancer was updated, in RFC3339 format.

 ## Timeouts